NixOS/rfcs/rfcs/0049-flakes.md

 The attribute `inputs` specifies the dependencies of a flake.
 These specify the location of the dependency, or a symbolic flake identifier that is looked up in a registry or in a command-line flag.
-For example, the following specifies a dependency on the Nixpkgs and Hydra
+For example, the following specifies a dependency on the Nixpkgs and import-cargo
 repositories:

     # A GitHub repository.